-Labs for the 21st Century (Labs21) is a joint venture of the U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency (EPA).
-Member laboratories span the Federal Government, academic institutions, and the private sector.
+Laboratories for the 21st Century (Labs21) was a former joint venture of the U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency.
+Member laboratories spanned the Federal Government, academic institutions, and the private sector.

-Labs21 helps laboratory members reduce energy use.
-This includes a whole-building approach to energy efficiency in laboratory buildings.
-This Web site takes that approach a step further in carrying out campus-wide energy- and carbon-reduction strategies.
+Labs21 helped laboratory members reduce energy use.
+This included a whole-building approach to energy efficiency in laboratory buildings.
+This website takes that approach a step further in carrying out campus-wide energy- and carbon-reduction strategies.